swatkiev/control_repo/terraform/README.md

-# For login to AWS you should create file with credentials to AWS
+# For login to AWS you should create file with credentials

 1. Create new user with Programmatic access and AdministratorAccess permissions (Attach existing policies directly) in IAM service